-“Your gods damned right he was.” the sergeant growled.
+“You’re gods damned right he is.” the sergeant growled.

 Ash sighed and slumped in her chair.
 Losing men was part of the job, she knew that.
 It didn’t take the sting out of it when it happened, or ease the blow when one of their best fell.
 Hearing it happen as a blow by blow performance only made things worse.

 “Just come on home sergeant.
 We’ll take care of everything.” she said tiredly.

 The shuttle turned and angled to climb into the sky, streaking over the city below.
 The pilot had been listening in, no longer needing to aim for the nearest medical facility.
 Instead the course took them back to their base of operations.
 The mood in the shuttle was dower.
 No one else spoke.
 They just sat, strapped in, jostled softly by the brief moments of turbulence.

 The darker, ruined district they had left gave way to the neon holo-lights of the more civilized regions.
 The tri-state was actually kind of beautiful from a high enough vantage.
 The castle at the center was well off in the distance, too far to see while obscured by all the other brilliant sources of illumination in the way.
 It would appear on the horizon soon enough though.